Metro Orlando FL | Kissimmee - Sanford - Leesburg

 Types of Fireproof Insulation

-- Cellulose: An insulation made out of recycled paper that has been treated with boric acid.
+- Cellulose Insulation: An insulation made out of recycled paper that has been treated with boric acid.

-- Cellulose is a dry, loose insulation that is blown into walls.
+- Dry, loose insulation that is blown into walls.

-- Cellulose is very practical and easy to fill pre-existing wall cavities.
+- Practical and easy to fill pre-existing wall cavities.

 - This material will settle over time, and can sometimes leave holes within the insulation, causing heat or cold air to come into the house.